What We Do

 – A platform to unite, inform and inspire youth across Asia.

-THE LEADS ASIA is a Non-Governmental Organization (NGO) that fosters idea-sharing and constructive dialogues in Asia.
+THE LEADS ASIA is a Non-Governmental Organization that fosters idea-sharing and constructive dialogues in Asia.

-Our mission is to serve as a platform for young Asian professionals to unite, discuss and jointly think about solutions to today’s global issues.
+Our mission is to serve as a platform for young Asian professionals to unite, discuss and jointly think about solutions to today’s glocal as well as global issues.

 Kaori was born in Tokyo Japan, and is a Bai Xian 2019 cohort scholar.
-She is a former CAMPUS Asia student, a trilingual writer, freelance filmmaker, and a strong advocate of Gender Equality with the background in Beauty Pageant.
-Outside of her home country, Kaori previously studied in the United States, China and Czech Republic, with B.A. in Political Science of Waseda University and B.A. in International Politics of Peking University.
-Kaori’s broad interests lay in Fine Arts, Cross-cultural Communication, Constructive Journalism, Documentary Filmmaking, Regional/Inter-regional Cooperation.
+She is a former CAMPUS Asia student, a trilingual writer, and a strong advocate of Gender Equality with the background in Beauty Pageant.
+Kaori previously studied in the United States, China and Czech Republic, with B.A. in Political Science of Waseda University and dual B.A. in International Politics of Peking University.
+Kaori’s broad interests lay in Fine Arts, Cross-cultural Communication, Constructive Journalism, Visual IR, Regional/Inter-regional Integration.
+MA in China Studies (Comparative Gender Studies) from Yenching Academy of Peking University (2022)/Erasmus Mundus MA in Media, Journalism and Globalisation (2023).

 Junyang Ng was born in Singapore, and studied in France, Germany, the UK, Italy, and China, where he obtained a Master of Philosophy from Yenching Academy of Peking University.
 He is an educator, and a member of cultural revival movements such as those led by the Accademia Vivarium Novum in Italy, and Wenli Academy in China.
 He sees it his life-mission to bring about a global renaissance, and has often spoken publicly on this topic in English, Chinese, and Latin.
 Junyang is a recipient of Bai Xian Asia Institute’s Asian Future Leaders Scholarship.